 However, Tbilisi — and Georgia in general — has been gaining in popularity year on year and more international tourists are visiting this beautiful country than ever.
-So if you’re planning a visit to this incredible Caucasian nation and wondering what to do in Georgia’s capital, how to plan a Tbilisi itinerary, or how to spend 3 days in Tbilisi (or more!), you’ve come to the right place!
+So if you’re planning a visit to this incredible nation and wondering what to do in Georgia’s capital, you’ve come to the right place!

 We instantly fell in love with the Georgian capital and it became something of a de facto home while we were travelling through Georgia, Armenia, and Azerbaijan.
-We’ve spent a number of weeks in this wonderful city and can very much tell you the best things to do in Tbilisi for any length of visit.
+In fact, we loved it so much that we ended up living in the city for over a year and can very much tell you the best things to do in Tbilisi for any length of visit.

-Many people wonder how many days is adequate to spend in Tbilisi and while we would honestly recommend spending upwards of one week in the city (there really is a lot to see and do!), I would say that if you want to get the most out of the city and get a feel for its history and culture, then plan to spend 3 days in Tbilisi.
+Many people wonder how many days to spend in Tbilisi and while we would honestly recommend spending upwards of one week in the city (there really is a lot to see and do!), I would say that if you want to get the most out of the city and get a feel for its history and culture, then plan to spend at least 3 days.

 However, if you’re wondering what to do in Tbilisi for 3 days, then this is the itinerary for you!

 2 to 3 Days in Tbilisi Itinerary

 Day 1 – Explore Old Tbilisi

 Day one in Tbilisi will see you exploring the main sites in the Old Town, Sololaki and Rustaveli areas of the Georgian capital.